Abugewa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display the content of the /etc/passwd file and /etc/hosts
+ script to display the last 10 lines of /etc/passwd